Briguy52/brian-website-2017/_posts/2015-08-08-Guangzhou.md

 title: Guangzhou | China 15
 ---

 Guangzhou (广州) is the third largest city in China, after Beijing and Shanghai.
-It is located in the south of China and the primary language spoken is Cantonese Chinese.
+It is located in the south of China and the primary language is Cantonese Chinese.

 <img alt="Photo: Guangzhou" src="http://nmlin.org/Images/2015.08.02/river.jpg" style="max-width:630px;">